ovh/docs/pages/cloud/dedicated/getting-familiar-with-ovhcloud-control-panel/guide.en-gb.md

 **This guide is designed to help you familiarise yourself with the OVHcloud Control Panel.**

 > [!warning]
 > Please note that despite the interface change, the options available for your server range will remain the same.
-Some options will only be available for servers from the OVHcloud baremetal server range.
+Some options may not be available for Kimsufi and So you Start servers.
 >

 ## Instructions